KoinKeep/BitcoinSpoon/README.md

 Bitcoin Spoon is a lightweight library for managing Bitcoin transactions that has minimal dependencies.

 Why Bitcoin Spoon?
 Because a spoon is not a fork.
-Bitcoin Spoon:

-* does not fork the Bitcoin blockchain, because it operates on the main Bitcoin blockhain
-* does not fork the main Bitcoin codebase, because it was written from scratch (to run on more limited hardward)
+Bitcoin Spoon was written from scratch (to run on more limited hardward)

 ## Getting Started